How to Use Appreciative Inquiry Questions to Uplift Companies

 The Five Principles of Appreciative Inquiry

-In an article published by Cooperrider and Diana Whitney in 2001, the five principles of Appreciative Inquiry were outlined.
+In a 2001 article by Cooperrider and Diana Whitney, the five principles of Appreciative Inquiry were outlined.

 These are:

 - The constructionist principle: What we do is determined by what we believe to be accurate, and relationships are what cause thought and action.
 People create the organizations they work for through their day-to-day interactions and the language and discourse they use.
-Likewise, new possibilities for action emerge when inquiry is used to inspire new stories, ideas, and images.
+Likewise, new possibilities for action emerge when inquiry inspires new stories, ideas, and images.

 - The principle of simultaneity: Human systems change as soon as inquiry begins.
 The very first questions that are asked plant the seeds of change.
-Questions are fateful rather than neutral, and human systems move in the direction of the most passionately and continuously discussed questions.
+Questions are fateful rather than neutral, and human systems move toward the most passionately and continuously discussed questions.

 - The poetic principle: The stories that people tell each other on a day-to-day basis are the expression of organizational life.
-In this way, an organization's story is authored by everyone participating in the organization.
-There is an impact of the inquiry words and topics beyond the words themselves, as they invoke worlds of meaning, understanding, and sentiments.
+In this way, an organization's story is authored by everyone who participates in it.
+The impact of inquiry words and topics extends beyond the words themselves, as they evoke worlds of meaning, understanding, and sentiment.
 A focus should be on choosing words that inspire and point to the best in people.

 - The anticipatory principle: Our image of the future guides what we do today.
-Human and social systems always project toward the expectations of the future in a way that allows the future to be a mobilizing agent into the present.
+Human and social systems always project toward future expectations, allowing the future to serve as a mobilizing agent in the present.
 The artful creation of collective positive imagery helps create change in an organization's anticipatory reality.

-- The positive principle: Social bonding and positive affect are momentum and sustainable change requirements.
+- The positive principle: Social bonding and positive affect are momentum and requirements for sustainable change.
 Openness to new ideas and people, creativity, and cognitive flexibility are boosted by sentiments like excitement, hope, joy, and camaraderie.
 They also help promote the relationships between people, particularly between individuals or groups engaged in conflict, which is a necessary prerequisite for both collective inquiry and change.

-Appreciative Inquiry argues that organizations are more likely to make rapid improvements when all members are motivated to understand and value the best features of the company and its culture.
-Conversely, some researchers posit that organizations can become worse or stagnate when too much focus is put on the dysfunction and weak points of the company.
+Appreciative Inquiry argues that organizations are more likely to achieve rapid improvements when all members are motivated to understand and value the company's best features and culture.
+Conversely, some researchers argue that organizations can worsen or stagnate when too much focus is placed on their dysfunction and weaknesses.

 4D Appreciative Inquiry Questioning